AdamFHolt/adamfholt.github.io/_pages/research.md

 </p>
 <hr>
 <p style="padding-top:5px">
-Check out the images below for examples of recent or currently active projects.
+The carousel of images shows examples of recent and/or ongoing projects.
 </p>

 <!-- <hr size="0" noshade>